davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 The above prints 2, 2, 2.
 The execution context mutations are being propagated outside of the method.
-This can lead to extremely confusing behavior and hard to track down bugs.
+This can lead to extremely confusing behavior and hard-to-track down bugs.

 :white_check_mark: **GOOD** Set async locals in async methods: